 - How do I donate?

-Remembering that the 7th tradition states that each group should be fully self supporting, declining outside contributions, we now ask you to consider a digital donation if you are able.
+Remembering that the 7th tradition states that each group should be fully self supporting, declining outside contributions, we ask that you consider a digital donation if you are able.
 Keep in mind that many meetings are now closed and service entities are receiving less funds but still need to pay rent and other expenses.

 - Where do the donations go?